olimorris/neotest-phpunit/README.md

 ### Debugging with `dap` strategy

-You need to install and configure [nvim-dap](https://github.com/mfussenegger/nvim-dap) first.
+You need to install and configure [nvim-dap](https://github.com/mfussenegger/nvim-dap) with [vscode-php-debug](https://github.com/xdebug/vscode-php-debug) first.
 For example if you have
 ```lua
 dap.configurations.php = {
   {